SaPereira97/SIMPLE-CHAT/README.md

 This will iniciate the server

-After using another terminal window you can enter the chat as a user using netcat
+After and using another terminal window you can enter the chat as a user using netcat

-Windowns - ncat localhost 9000
+- Windowns - ncat localhost 9000
-MAC - nc localhost 9000
+- MAC - nc localhost 9000

 List of Commands
-/help: Displays a list of available commands.
+- /help: Displays a list of available commands.
-/users: Lists all online users.
+- /users: Lists all online users.
-/whisper: Initiates a private chat with a specified user.
+- /whisper: Initiates a private chat with a specified user.
-/block: Blocks a specified user.
+- /block: Blocks a specified user.
-/unblock: Unblocks a specified user.
+- /unblock: Unblocks a specified user.
-/bye: Disconnects from the server.
+- /bye: Disconnects from the server.

 ______________________________________________________________________________________